5.37 Child Criminal Exploitation

 Where there are concerns about a child or young person being criminally exploited (for example, if a young person is arrested for drugs offences away from home in an area where they have no local connections and with no obvious means of getting home) from the first point of contact the Police and Children’s Social Care should consider whether they are victims of child criminal exploitation or trafficking and pursue a safeguarding, rather than criminal justice, response.

 Surrey Children's Services in consultation with Surrey Police and any other agencies involved with the child, must consider whether to convene a strategy discussion, and whether there should be a criminal investigation and/or a Surrey Children's Services led intervention under Section 47.

-Once the MASH or the child’s lead professional confirms the identified risk(s), a Child & Family Assessment may be triggered.
+Once the CSPA or the child’s lead professional confirms the identified risk(s), a Child & Family Assessment may be triggered.
 As part of this a Child Exploitation & Missing Risk Assessment Tool will be completed by a suitably qualified practitioner in Children’s Services or Family Services and may be submitted to the weekly Risk Management Meeting (RMM).

 Risk Management Meetings